Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Methods

-To improve the periodicity of time series sampling, we subtract the observed run time of the {\em Container Profiler} for each sample collection from the configured sampling interval (e.g. 1 second) in {\tt rudataall.sh}.
-This approach notably improved the periodicity of sampling when the container was under load improving our ability to obtain the expected number of one-second samples for long running workflows.
-As an added feature, we also include timestamps for when each resource utilization metric is sampled in the output JSON.
+To improve the periodicity of time series sampling, we continuously subtract the most recent observed run time of the {\em Container Profiler} for sample collection from the configured sampling interval (e.g. 1 second) in {\tt rudataall.py}.
+This approach notably improved the periodicity of sampling when the container was under load improving our ability to obtain samples at evenly spaced intervals.
+To enable addressing any potential drift of sample collection times, we capture timestamps for when each resource utilization metric is sampled in the output JSON.
 These timer ticks enable precise calculation of the time that transpires between resource utilization samples for each metric.
-This allows the rate of consumption of system resources (e.g. CPU, memory, disk/network I/O) to be precisely determined throughout the workflow.
-The {\em Container Profiler} consists of four scripts depicted in Figure~\ref{fig:CPWorflow}: {\tt processpack.sh}, {\tt runDockerProfile.sh}, {\tt ru\_profiler.sh}, and {\tt rudataall.sh}.
+This allows the rate of consumption of system resources (e.g. CPU, memory, disk/network I/O) to be precisely determined throughout the pipeline's execution.
+The {\em Container Profiler} consists of the profiling script and two supporting scripts (for installation and pipeline execution) depicted in Figure~\ref{fig:CPWorflow}: {\tt profiler.sh}, {\tt install.sh}, and {\tt execute.sh}.

-The {\tt processpack.sh} script is intended to be modified by the user and is used to initiate profiling.
-Specifically in {\tt processpack.sh}, the user is responsible for providing a Docker image that includes the application to be profiled, and the command to launch the containerized application.

-The {\tt runDockerProfile.sh} script takes as input the name of the file containing the command from the {\tt processpack.sh} script and the amount of time in seconds between samples as arguments.
-The {\tt runDockerProfile.sh} script then builds a Docker run command that runs the container and also mounts a directory from the host specified by the user into the container's {\tt //data} directory.
-Mounting the host directory facilitates providing the {\em Container Profiler's} Bash scripts to the container.
-Mounting the {\tt data} directory also enables the {\em Container Profiler} to export JSON files describing resource utilization outside of the container to the host.
-The user also modifies {\tt runDockerProfile.sh} to provide the container name to be run.
+The {\tt profiler.sh} script is the primary script that generates profiling information in JSON format describing resource utilization of the containerized task.
+The {\tt profiler.sh} script requires the user to provide a command or a set of commands along with arguments to start the profiling.
+This script internally invokes another Python script {\tt rudataall.py}.